 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Centre for more information on a range of topics including fees, online learning and FAQs.

-The course is designed for those who wish to learn about the philosophical manner of thinking, and how to use philosophical texts.
-We explore how philosophy is used to analyse concepts such as justice, freedom, and anything else that the would-be philosopher has in mind.
+The course is designed for those who wish to learn about the philosophical manner of thinking.
+We will explore how philosophy is used to analyse concepts such as justice and beauty.

 What will we cover?